‘Greetings from Dunedin’ courtesy of Dunedin Artist Steve Spathelf

 With dog-friendly restaurants, canine-welcoming cafes, dog parks, beaches and public murals of the furry loved ones who call Dunedin home, the City is the perfect summer destination for pets and their families.

-Hotels in the city are generally pet-friendly, there are designated dog beaches up and down the coast, and you will likely see dogs accompanying their owners on Dunedin’s many patios.
+Hotels in the city are generally pet-friendly.
+There are designated dog beaches up and down the coast (my favourite is Fort DeSoto Dog Beach), and you will likely see dogs accompanying their owners on Dunedin’s many patios.
 In addition, one of Dunedin’s iconic landmarks is the “Dogedin Mural” painted by local artist Anna Fields.
-Anna painted the mural as a fundraiser for Dunedin Doggie Rescue, a local pet resue organization.
+Anna painted the mural as a fundraiser for Dunedin Doggie Rescue, a local pet rescue organization.
 She also runs Murals for Mutts, a non-profit organization that raises money for animal welfare.
 The mural is located on the side of Skip’s Bar, and is a popular congregating area among local’s before heading down to Kelly’s for cheap Yeunglings.
 Donations can be made at the Murals for Mutts website.

 The Bobby Mattick Complex is a pretty cool place to go for a number of reasons.
-First off, it’s free.
-Secondly, there’s usually only 15-20 fans there and the atmosphere is incredibly free and laid back.
+First of all, it’s free.
+Secondly, there’s usually only 15-20 fans there and the atmosphere is incredibly personal and laid back.
 If you are a minor league/prospect nerd, this is the place for you.
-But not only will you find minor leaguers, you’ll also find rehabbing veterans, guest instructors and visiting baseball guys.
+Not only will you find minor leaguers, you’ll also find rehabbing veterans, guest instructors and visiting baseball dignitaries.
 The times that I’ve gone I’ve been fortunate enough to have seen up-and-coming prospects Kyle Drabek and Brett Wallace, as well as a rehabbing Dustin McGowan.
-Another time I hung out with former Mariners closer Danny Farquhar and the legendary Balbino Fuenmayor.
+Another time I hung out with former Mariners closer Danny Farquhar and Balbino Fuenmayor.

 When in Dunedin, fans often like to pay their respects to the late hall-of-fame broadcaster Tom Cheek.
 Tom is buried at the Sylvan Abbey Cemetery in Clearwater, which is a 15 minute drive east of Dunedin.

 Across from the Dunedin Channel lies Caladesi Island and Honeymoon Island.
-Both are National Parks and Caladesi Island was once voted the US’s #1 beach.
-You’ll need to board a ferry to get over there.
-Both are pretty neat spots.
+Both are National Parks and Caladesi Island was once voted the United States’ #1 beach.
+You’ll need to board a ferry to get there.
 The islands have white sand beaches and are very remote; on these islands you can pretend that you’ve washed up on an empty beach and actually believe it.
-If you’re lucky, you might pick up some sand dollars when walking along the beach.
+If you’re lucky, you might pick up some sand dollars while walking along the beach.

-Another fun thing to do is to rent a boat and go on a dolphin cruise or sunset cruise or booze cruise or whatever you want to call it.
+Another fun thing to do is to rent a boat and go on a dolphin cruise or sunset cruise or booze cruise; the varieties are almost endless.
 Last year I just walked around the Dunedin Marina and found a bout that was offering dolphin tours.
 I don’t remember how much it was, but it was well worth it.
 Dolphins were seen as well as the elusive green flash at sunset.

-Apart from that, an unlimited amount of Rum Punch was available to all those on board which made it for a super-fun time.
+Apart from the dolphin sightings, an unlimited amount of Rum Punch was available to all those on board.
+This made for a super-fun time.
 If dolphin/sunset/booze cruises aren’t your thing, there are numerous fishing charters available at the marina for half day or full day fishing trips.
 If you manage to catch “the big one,” many of the local restaurants will cook your catch for you.

 Okay, so you weren’t able to stay in Dunedin and ended up in Clearwater.
 It’s not the end of the world.
 Located 20 minutes south-west of Dunedin, Clearwater is three times the size of Dunedin and home of the Philadelphia Phillies’ Spring Training camp at Bright House Field.
 Since you’ll be driving to Dunedin, here’s a piece of advice: park downtown and walk the five minutes to the ballpark.
-Parking is free in municipal lots and there are plenty of them in the core.
+Parking used to be free in downtown municipal lots, but reader Bunny Dutton has let us know that parking is no longer free.
+Some lots have different times of no cost parking; I assume those times don’t include game days.
 Along the streets that lead to the ballpark, home-owners and local businesses rent out their front lawns from anywhere between $5-$20 to unsuspecting tourists.
+Of all the parking hustlers, Bauser’s is your best bet, and as mentioned above, you get a free beer after the game.

 Anyway, back to Clearwater.
 Clearwater is a refuge for well-to-do snowbirds, a tourist trap for those not yet of retirement age, and a weekend destination for Cletus the slack-jawed yokel and his family.

 Slightly off the beaten path is a Buck Martinez’s favourite restaurant, the Island Way Grill.
 When Jonathan Papelbon was a Phillie, he used to come here.
-One time Buck Martinez ordered the last piece of hogfish and Papelbon threw a temper tantrum.
+One time at the Island Way, Buck Martinez ordered the last piece of hogfish.
+Jon Papelbon arrived slightly later, and upon hearing the news that Buck Martinez snapped up the last hogfish, proceeded to throw a temper tantrum.
 If hogfish is on the menu at this restaurant (or at any other restaurant you go to), get it.
-It’s an upscale restaurant but definitely worth it.
+The Island Way Grill is a pricier restaurant, but definitely worth it.
+Go on, treat yourself.
+You deserve it.

-Like Dunedin, many fishing charters are available for hire at 25 Causeway Blvd.
+Like Dunedin, many fishing charters are available for hire and they are all conveniently located at 25 Causeway Blvd.
 And, like Dunedin, many of the restaurants in Clearwater will cook what you catch, most notably Cooters.

 Last but not least, I have to mention Lenny’s.
 What can be said about Lenny’s that hasn’t already been said before?
 Not much, so I’m not going to try to.
-Lenny’s is a breakfast spot across from where the Phillies play.
+Lenny’s is an iconic, family-owned diner located across from where the Phillies play.
 For my full Lenny’s review, click here.

 Good Morning Zauntourage!
 I am off to Lenny's for an nutritious breakfast of Vitamin F. Afterwards I will play for the tie at the gym